Skip to main content

 All other taxable supplies Electronics, clothing, services, software 10% Default standard rate

-Source: Bahamas VAT Act 2025 Amendment, Fourth Schedule.
-Always verify with the Department of Inland Revenue for the most current schedules.
+Source: Bahamian VAT Act 2025 Amendment, Fourth Schedule.
+Always verify with the Department of Inland Revenue (DIR) for the most current schedules.

 Found this guide helpful?
 Share it with your team or clients.